wunderwuzzi23/blog/content/posts/2020/machine-learning-attack-series-generative-adversarial-networks-gan.md

 In this post we will explore Generative Adversarial Networks (GANs) to create fake husky images.
 The goal is, of course, to have "Husky AI" misclassify them as real huskies.

-If you want learn more about Husky AI visit the [Overview](/blog/posts/2020/husky-ai-walkthrough/) post.
+If you want to learn more about Husky AI visit the [Overview](/blog/posts/2020/husky-ai-walkthrough/) post.

 ## Generative Adversarial Networks